Women’s Activist Organizing in US History

 Contributors: Daina Ramey Berry, Melinda Chateauvert, Tiffany M. Gill, Nancy A. Hewitt, Treva B. Lindsey, Anne Firor Scott, Charissa J. Threat, Anne M. Valk, Lara Vapnek, and Deborah Gray White

-"This anthology represents the distance that scholarship has come since the last quarter century of the twentieth century.
+"This anthology represents the distance that scholarship has come since the last quarter of the twentieth century.
 White middle-class women are no longer the starting point of all feminist scholarship and we now consider how various variables intersect and overlap to influence identity.
 And for all kinds of reasons, this is something to celebrate."--Deborah Gray White, from the Introduction